leasunhy/leasunhy.github.io/source/_posts/Impossibility-of-Distributed-Consensus-with-One-Faulty-Process.md

 in an asynchronous environment.

-The proof itself was not easy to follow, but there are already explanations from others all around, so I would focus on my own reflects on the paper, not on the proof itself.
+The proof itself was not easy to follow, but there are already explanations from others all around, so I would focus more on my own reflections on the paper, rather than the proof itself.
 For a detailed explanation of the proof, I heartily recommend [this blog post](http://the-paper-trail.org/blog/a-brief-tour-of-flp-impossibility/).